In Depth Patient Reports - default

 Ideally, patients should receive enough oxygen to keep the oxygen level at 65 mm HG, but no less than 60 mm HG, or at an oxygen saturation level of at least 90%.
 Patients may need extra oxygen flow during sleep or physical activity.

-About 40% of patients improve enough in 1 month to stop continuous treatment, although these patients should be observed closely.
+Almost one-half of patients improve enough in 1 month to stop continuous treatment, although these patients should be observed closely.
 COPD often gets worse, and patients need to restart oxygen therapy.
 Some patients get worse in spite of treatment, although it is not possible to predict who is at risk for oxygen therapy failure.
 The addition of nitric oxide, a gas that widens blood vessels, may offer additional benefits.

 Intermittent Oxygen.
 Patients with less severe COPD who are not on permanent oxygen maintenance may need supplemental oxygen during specific circumstances: